How to Change Startup Disk on Mac?

 Your Mac may be set to boot from various sources outside the primary disk, including a bootable CD or DVD, a USB flash drive, an external drive, a network volume, a second volume, or an entirely separate disk.

 Switching the starting disk requires a different procedure on Macs with Intel processors than those with Apple silicon.
-Here's a guide on how to modify your Mac's boot configuration.
+Here's a guide on how to modify your Mac's boot configuration and change Mac startup disk.

 A startup disk, often known as a boot disk, is the storage medium upon which your Mac boots.
 To get your Mac up and running regularly, you need to boot it from a startup disk.
 The Macintosh HD (Macintosh Hard Drive) or Apple SSD is the default starting disk.